kubeedge/examples/kubeedge-web-demo/README.md

 # KubeEdge Web Demo

-Firstly the users input `kubeedge` to get the web app link, and then the users click the link to enter the web app page, choose the music and click the button `Play` in the web page, at last the expected track is pushed to the edge node and the track is played on the speaker connected to the edge node.
+Firstly the users open a browser, and enter the web app page by the web app link, choose the music and click the button `Play` in the web page, at last the expected track is pushed to the edge node and the track is played on the speaker connected to the edge node.